lugard1/math-magiciians/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

-I would like to thank everyone that made this work a success.
+I would like to thank everyone that made this work a success especially Lucas David Erkana.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>